pytorch/pytorch/docs/source/optim.rst

 rate based on the number of epochs. :class:`torch.optim.lr_scheduler.ReduceLROnPlateau` allows dynamic learning rate reducing based on some validation measurements.

-Learning rate scheduling should be applied after optimizer's update.
-The pattern is the following:
+Learning rate scheduling should be applied after optimizer's update; e.g., you should write your code this way:

     >>> scheduler = ...
     >>> for epoch in range(100):